BathnesDevelopment/BathnesDevelopment-Standards/README.md

 ## Documentation standards

-All repositories should be documented to a uniform standard, primarily including a readme file taken from a template.
+All repositories should be documented to a uniform standard, primarily including a readme file taken from our template in this repository.

+Installation should be covered in the readme file but more in depth installation details can be included as part of a documentation folder.

+User guides can also be included within this documentation folder.

 In development...